Abhi-CodesCode/Dimo-wallet/README.md

-# Dimo-wallet
+Dimo Wallet
-Dimo Wallet is a secure Flutter app for managing digital assets on the Polygon network.
-Create wallets, transfer tokens securely, and monitor transactions with ease.
+Dimo Wallet is a secure and user-friendly Flutter application designed for managing digital assets on the Polygon network.
+It allows users to create wallets, securely transfer tokens, and monitor transaction activities effortlessly.

+Features
+Wallet Creation: Easily create and manage wallets with customizable names and passcodes.
+Token Transfers: Securely send tokens to recipients using passcode verification.
+Balance Tracking: Monitor wallet balances and transaction history on the Polygon network.
+User-Friendly Interface: Built with Flutter and GetX for a smooth and responsive user experience.
+Getting Started
+To get started with Dimo Wallet, follow these steps:

+Clone the repository.
+Set up dependencies by running flutter pub get.
+Run the app on your preferred emulator or physical device.
+Dependencies
+Flutter: A framework for building natively compiled applications for mobile, web, and desktop from a single codebase.
+GetX: A powerful state management solution for Flutter applications.
+HTTP: A package for making HTTP requests in Dart.
+Shared Preferences: A persistent storage solution for Flutter applications.
+Contributing
+Contributions are welcome!
+Feel free to fork the repository and submit pull requests for any enhancements or bug fixes.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.